 Lake Superior State University is the third of three accredited schools to introduce a bachelor’s degree in cannabis chemistry as well as four-year bachelor’s degree in the cannabis business.

-Lake superior notes that students can actually pursue this degree as either an associate (2-year) degree or a baccalaureate (4-year) degree.
+Lake Superior describes its bachelor’s degree in cannabis chemistry as the first degree program in the United States focusing on the quantitative analysis of cannabis related compounds and contaminants including THC, CBD, terpenes, etc. Lake superior notes that students can actually pursue this degree as either an associate (2-year) degree or a baccalaureate (4-year) degree.
 According to Lake Superior, students in this program may qualify for an American Chemical Society (ACS) degree.

 Lake Superior’s baccalaureate of science in cannabis business focuses on the entrepreneurial aspects of cannabis, and is geared toward the goals of future managers, supervisors, and business development leaders for commercial cannabis enterprises.
 The goal of the program is to instruct in basic business management principles with a specific orientation toward the cannabis business.